centreon/centreon-documentation/versioned_docs/version-23.10/api/graph-views-api.md

     here: [Online documentation](https://docs.centreon.com/api/centreon-map/)

-Because the Centreon Map API is not trivial to use, here is a scenario that authenticates then creates a map and adds a host to it.
+Because the Centreon Map API is not trivial to use, here is a scenario that authenticates the user then creates a map and adds a host to it.

 **1. Authentication**